Home Learn Upcoming Stock Splits, How It Works & Why a Company Does It?

 Upcoming Stock Splits, How It Works & Why a Company Does It?

 The American Yankee legend Yogi Berra once said, “You better cut my pizza into four slices because I’m not hungry enough to eat six.”
-But the taste of the pizza will, however, remain the same irrespective of how many pieces you cut it into, isn’t it?
-That’s essentially what a stock split means.
+But the taste of the pizza remains the same no matter how many pieces it’s cut into, right?
+That’s basically what a stock split means.

-Whether you are an experienced investor or just starting out in the world of finance, let’s start with the basics.
-In this blog post, we will discuss what they are, why companies split stocks them, and how they can impact your investment strategy.
+Whether you’re an experienced investor or just starting out in finance, let’s begin with the basics.
+In this blog, we’ll be understanding stock splits, why companies do them, and how stock splits impact the share price and your investment strategy.

-Let’s begin demystifying this essential concept in the stock market, shall we?
+Let’s start by demystifying this important concept in the stock market.

-Split share means a corporate action that enables a company to break and divide its existing shares into multiple new shares where each investor’s stake and market capitalisation (total value of the common shares owned by a stakeholder) remains unaffected.
+A split share refers to a corporate action that allows a company to divide its existing shares into multiple new shares.
+It’s important to understand that once the stock is split, the investor’s stake and market capitalisation (total value of the common shares owned by a stakeholder) remain unaffected.

-A company splits its stock using a specific split ratio to determine how many shares it will be divided into.
+A company splits its stock using a specific split ratio.
+This helps in determining how many shares it will be divided into.
 The stock split can be in the form of a forward or reverse stock split.

 Wondering if you should invest in companies that have announced stock splits?

-We have prepared a list of companies that have announced their share split for February 2024.
-Refer to the table to understand better.
+We have prepared a list of companies that have announced their share split for 2025.
+Refer to the table for a better understanding.

-Note: The data on the upcoming stock split in India is from 14th February 2024.
-However, for real-time updates on share price and market trends, visit the smallcase stocks collection today!
+Note: For real-time updates on share price and market trends, visit the smallcase stocks collection today!

 How Does a Stock Split Work?

-Meghan Railey, a certified financial planner and Optas Capital’s co-founder recalls stock splits as ‘when a company wants to change their per-share prices while making the stocks more accessible to people.’
-Existing shareholders receive additional shares when a company issues them, increasing their total shares by a specified split ratio, i.e. usually 2:1 and 3:1.
-Companies choose to split their stocks to lower their share trading prices and offer a more affordable range to investors.
+Meghan Railey, a financial planner and Optas Capital’s co-founder, recalls stock splits as ‘when a company wants to change their per-share prices while making the stocks more accessible to people.’

 Why Do Companies Split Stocks?

-It also indicates that a company is thriving, which is a good thing, but the management decides to split their stocks as they believe that their share prices are relatively ‘high’ or above the ‘optimal’ share trading range.
-As a result, companies may do it to make their stocks look more enticing to investors.
+The reasons for stock split indicates that a company is thriving, which is a good indicator.
+But the management decides to split their stocks.
+This mainly happens when they believe that their share prices are relatively ‘high’ or above the ‘optimal’ share trading range.
+As per the companies, they may look more enticing to investors.

 What Happens When a Stock is Split?